-For some time now businesses have approached the concept of Digital Transformation, often with disappointing effects.
-It seems that the wrong focus has been set, with mostly the technology being at the core of all concerns.
-But there is one factor that needs more attention: the human factor.
+Businesses have approached the concept of digital transformation, often with disappointing effects.
+The focus has been mostly on technology.
+But there is one factor that needs more attention.

 Humans have been widely neglected in the workplace for the past few decades.
 Treated merely as an add-on, a quick fix for tasks that machines could not do.
 The human “resource” was one of many other resources.
 Constantly measured, optimized, replaced.